k0nserv/hugotunius.se/_posts/2016-04-11-why-i-disabled-touch-id-and-you-should-do-so-too.md

 [Tweet by @K0nserv(me)](https://twitter.com/K0nserv/status/697826270340636672)

+> **Note:** Since writing this I have reevaluated my opinion on this matter.
+> While what I've expressed here is still true, for the average person's
+> threat model using Touch ID or Face ID is an improvement in their security.
+> In the interest of transparency the rest of the original blog post is
+> presented in its original form.

 ## Convenience

 Often security and convenience sit at opposite ends of the scale.
 Rarely is something both very